deeptools/deepTools/docs/content/tools/bamFingerprint.rst

-The following example plots the the fingerprint for our test ENCODE Chip-Seq datasets, for chromosome X. Here we are skipping the regions with zero reads using *--skipZeros* option.
+The following example plots the the fingerprint for our test ENCODE Chip-Seq datasets, for chromosome X. Here we are skipping the regions with zero reads using the *--skipZeros* option.

 .. code:: bash